This article describes common accounting frauds.

 Accrual accounting provides many opportunities for unscrupulous managers or employees to commit fraud.
 Here are some of the more common accounting frauds.

-The accounts receivable number that shows up in the asset section of a balancer sheet is almost always an estimate of what accounts are actually collectable.
+The accounts receivable balance that shows up in the asset section of a balance sheet is almost always an estimate of what accounts are actually collectable.
 Why is the number an estimate?
-Because even if management can identify the precise amount its customers or clients owe the business, usually it is less than certain that this is the actual number that will ultimately be collected.
+Because even if management can identify the precise amount its customers or clients owe the business, usually it is less than certain that this is the actual balance that will ultimately be collected.

 Sometimes the valuation of accounts receivable goes beyond simply making a good faith estimate of collectability.
 In some situations management may be tempted to commit outright fraud.
 Because no cash is collected when sales are made “on account”, a corrupt management can record fraudulent additional sales by simply creating fictitious customers and recording fictitious sales.

 Another time honored-means of inflating accounts receivable and sales revenue involves “keeping the books open” at the end of the accounting period.
 In this case the customers and sales are real, but January sales are recorded as December sales so the end of year financial statements include inflated assets and revenue.